ascar-io/pilot-bench/README.md

 *  handling the correlation between test runs,
 *  saving test results in a standard format for sharing and comparing results.

+Tutorials and more information can be found on the wiki: https://bitbucket.org/ssrc/pilot-tool/wiki/Home

 Join our Slack to give feedback and dicsuss your ideas: https://pilot-tool.slack.com/signup